 In the immediate FF family, we have 7 kids.
 We all take turns keeping them busy when school is out.
 So one of us is always putting together something fun to entertain the kids over the summer, and we typically try to plan everything together.
 They always have more fun together!

-So today, I wanted to share some fun things to do with kids at home.
-My top 4 summer activities for kids will keep your little ones happy and entertained for hours!
+So today, I wanted to share some fun things to do with kids at home and some fun yard games for kids.
+My top 4 summer activities for kids will keep your little ones happy and entertained for hours.
+And all of these activities would be excellent large group games for kids to play with friends or family while social distancing outdoors.
+Win win!

 4 Favorite Summer Activities for Kids